Chasing the last sunlights before the start of the winter is possible in Morocco.

 Dinner time was at 8 pm – right after a magical sunset – and every day we had different Moroccan dishes.
 I loved all of them!
 You could serve yourself as many time you wanted but everyone knew how to keep space for the final surprise, the dessert.

-Surfing in Morocco: What you should know
+Surfing in Morocco: What you should know before travelling

 Cards aren’t widely accepted outside big cities and tourist resorts.